-Based on an analysis of these factors, several recommendations for actions to enhance alcohol-related enforcement were developed in each study.
+Several recommendations for actions to enhance alcohol-related enforcement were developed in each study.
 The actions are ones which must be taken by command or supervisory personnel to reinforce those attitudes and factors that will enhance enforcement and to counteract those attitudes and factors that tend to reduce enforcement.
-These action recommendations are the substance of this workshop.
+The recommendations are reported fully in Appendix A. A brief summary is given below.